 Player configuration and status monitoring is accomplished using a Dashboard interface.
-The Dashboard is available in a web browser, on port 23233 of the localhost IP address (i.e. //localhost:23233).
-In headless mode, the Dashboard is accessible using the local area network address of the Player (e.g. //10.0.0.100:23233).
-For access to the Dashboard from outside the local area network, contact your network administrator to setup port forwarding on your router..
+The Dashboard is available from any web browser, on default port 23233 of the Localhost IP address.
+For access to the Dashboard from outside the local area network, contact your network administrator to setup port forwarding on your router.

-NOTE: Be sure to Save any changes on each Tab, waiting for a green confirmation message then restarting with the
+Be sure to Save any changes on each Page, waiting for a green confirmation message then restarting with the

 Quit button to take effect.
-If audio or video modes are changed, a reboot will be required.
+If audio or video modes are changed, a reboot is recommended.

-is visible to the Admin user only.
-Advance Settings control visibility of Tabs for Read Only user access.
+Admin Menu is visible to the Admin user only.

-The current settings may be exported as a text file from the Admin Tab Settings file and passwords Passwords will not be exported or revealed.
+Settings file and passwords Passwords will not be exported or revealed.
 Restoring the settings file will reset the player dashboard passwords to default (admin) retaining the created user account.
-Once the player has been restored, simply login with the user and default password and change in the Admin tab to your desired password.
+Once the player has been restored, simply login with the user and default password and change in the Admin page to your desired password.

 Reset to Defaults will restore the default configuration.
 Current configuration parameters will be overwritten, but may be restored from the backup settings file.